Places available for the Spring Term:

-First Steps – 3 places available in this class for pupils in their pre-reception year.
+First Steps – some places in this class at 9:30 available for pupils in their pre-Reception year.

-Lots of New Classes for pupils from Year 2 up: – we have space to start new classes in the following instruments: violin, cello, recorder, flute, clarinet, saxophone, cornet, trombone.
-Check here for information on minimum ages.
-We don’t hire guitars or keyboards, but we do have oboes, bassoons and French horns available to hire.
+Classes for pupils from Year 2 up: – we have space to start new classes in the following instruments: violin, cello, recorder, cornet, trombone/pbone and French horn/Mini horn.
+We don’t hire guitars or keyboards, but we do have flutes, clarineos, pbones/trombones and French horns available to hire.
 Please note that you need to bring your own keyboard to the lessons.

-Junior Singers (11:15) – Year 2 – Year 6 For children in school years 3 – 6.
+Singers (11:15) – Minimum age 8.
 They sing a variety of repertoire from traditional songs to songs from shows.
-Most songs are learned by rote at this stage.
 Basic singing technique is also covered.
 Pupils in Year 2 by audition/trial.

 Recorder Ensemble for grade 2/3 up at 9:00

-Drum kit and tuned percussion are full – how about the new Junior Latin Percussion Ensemble in the meantime?
+Drum kit and tuned percussion are full – how about the Junior Latin Percussion Ensemble in the meantime?
 12:45, no experience necessary!
 Age 7 up.
 The first couple of sessions are generally treated as a trial.

 If you’re interested in any of these, please Contact Us.